endurance and conditioning with a heavy bag

 There are several angles to consider when you address martial fitness some of which I am better at then others.
 But when you Are looking at combative arts then you had better take your training serious and not deny the need for constant refinement.

 This would certainly include martially minded endurance and conditioning.

 In Prairie Mantis the vast majority of conditioning is handled with a human partner But we do use supplemental equipment as well– it only makes sense to do so. no need to look for special equipment…attack the bag.

 Personally I try to keep things simple in my training.
 Within my standard rotation, the heavy bag is a foundation training tool.

 But is it that simple?

-Fuck no its not.
-Smashing on a heavy bag for three to five minutes non-stop with full intent can be a real test of our fighting stamina.
-Now repeat that for three or five rounds….with only a minute or two in-between each.
-You are now working on one aspect of proper combat endurance training…one respectable and mandatory aspect for combat arts, no doubt.
+Fuck no it is not.
+Smashing on a heavy bag for three to five minutes non-stop and with strong intent can be a real test of our fighting stamina and well as impact endurance.
+Now repeat the process for three or five rounds….with only a minute or two in-between each you should notice the value.

 Martial fitness requires consistent self audits to ensure that you are actively living what you are promoting, that is to say you should have functional strength and endurance and the absolute discipline to maintain it.